Lake110/headspacehub/README.md

 - Optimize images and content for mobile loading speeds
 - Test navigation and user flows on various mobile devices
 - Ensure crisis hotline numbers are click-to-call on mobile

+### User Story 7: Social Connection Platform
+**AS A** person feeling isolated and seeking meaningful connections
+**I WANT TO** connect with others who share similar mental health experiences
+**SO THAT I CAN** build supportive relationships and feel less alone in my journey

+**Acceptance Criteria:**
+- Community features allow users to share experiences and connect safely
+- Peer support options are clearly explained and accessible
+- Connection opportunities are moderated and maintain a safe environment
+- Different types of social connections are available (online forums, meetups, buddy systems)

+**Tasks:**
+- Design sections highlighting community connection opportunities
+- Create clear guidelines for safe peer interactions
+- Implement information about online support communities
+- Add resources for local meetup groups and peer support programs

+### User Story 8: Mental Health Events Display
+**AS A** community member interested in mental health awareness
+**I WANT TO** easily discover and learn about upcoming mental health events and workshops
+**SO THAT I CAN** participate in activities that support my wellness journey and connect with others

+**Acceptance Criteria:**
+- Events are displayed in a clear, organized calendar or list format
+- Each event includes essential details (date, time, location, description, registration info)
+- Events are categorized by type (workshops, support groups, awareness campaigns, etc.)
+- Past events showcase community engagement and success stories

+**Tasks:**
+- Create an events page with calendar or grid layout
+- Design event cards with all necessary information
+- Implement filtering options for event types and dates
+- Add registration links or contact information for each event
+- Include testimonials or highlights from previous events

 ## Website Overview